 - Hygiene and sanitation

-These supplies cost a business about $5 to $6 per employee per year.
+These supplies cost a business about $5 to $6 per employee annually.

-Take a look at our office survival kit list to make sure that your office is equipped with all the necessary supplies to survive several days without electricity, food, and water.
+Review our office survival kit checklist to equip your office with all the necessary supplies to survive several days without electricity, food, and water during an emergency.

-When a catastrophic event causes severe damage to your building, search and rescue tools can be the difference between life and death for any trapped or crushed employees.
+When a catastrophic event causes severe damage to your building, search and rescue tools protect trapped or crushed employees.

 - Safety goggles